VikiPicky/Weather-API/README.md

 PRESS TO PLAY
 https://vikipicky.github.io/Weather-API/

-This is a Tetris game created using HTML, CSS, and JavaScript.
-The game is inspired by the classic Tetris game and is designed to provide a simple, yet engaging gaming experience.
+This is a Weather API  created using HTML, CSS, and JavaScript.
+It also finds and displays images appropriate to the city.

 Attributions
 N/A